Our staff will respond to your query promptly and provide detailed information to your questions.

 Days 4 - 5 - Lyngen Lodge

 Lyngen Lodge sits in a natural forest clearing above a fjord with a striking mountain backdrop.
 High in the Arctic Circle, it's as remote a spot as you could hope to find, in Europe at least.
-It is a place to enjoy nature, kayaking, beach combing, hiking and glacier exploring.
-Or you can just laze around with breathtaking views across the fjord and the Alps.
-And, if you're there from November to March, you can gasp at the northern lights.

 Co-owner Graham Austick, who grew up in the north of England before defecting to St Anton to become a ski instructor and mountain guide, spotted the site when hiking through a nearby forest.
 He wanted to create a place which complemented rather than offended the nature around it, so he used a traditional Norwegian "lafting" pine timber frame with a thick grass roof, which also insulates the property.

-Optional activities on offer:
+Other optional activities on offer:

 - Deepsea Fishing